wigging/exponential-sums/README.md

 ## Contributing

 Submit a Pull Request if you would like to contribute to this project.
 Questions and other comments can be submitted on the Issues page.
-Another way to contribute is by making a small donation to the Tip Jar.

-## Tip Jar
+## Support

 Support this project by making a donation at [paypal.me/gavinwiggins](https://www.paypal.me/gavinwiggins).
 Thank you 😁